Data Center Liquid Cooling

 Increasing Energy Costs

 Data centers consume significant amounts of energy — currently about 3% of the world’s electricity.
-As energy prices fluctuate with market uncertainty, reducing the energy required for operation has significant economic impact.
+As energy prices fluctuate with market uncertainty, reducing the energy required for an operation has a significant economic impact.
 Liquid cooling offers one of the most energy-efficient cooling methods available and data centers continue to investigate new methods to employ it.

 Advantages of Liquid Cooling